Rated Excellent Online

 Once the property has been transferred into your name and the title is registered at HM Land Registry, applying for a secured loan on an inherited property is broadly the same process as for any other property you own.
 Lenders will assess your income and affordability, the property value, the equity available and your credit history in the normal way.

 One consideration that sometimes arises with inherited properties is whether there are any charges registered against the title from the deceased owner — such as an existing mortgage or equity release plan.
 These would need to be repaid from the estate or from the proceeds of the secured loan before or as part of the transaction.
 If there is an existing mortgage on the property, the beneficiary has the option to take over the mortgage in certain circumstances, or to repay it and then arrange their own mortgage or secured loan.
+Equity release plans from members of the Equity Release Council typically include portability provisions, but these do not extend to beneficiaries — the plan usually becomes repayable on the death of the last borrower.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.